boydaihungst/crunchyroll-sub-downloader/README.md

                             -L 1 -s -1   Download subtitles for only the newest episode of the newest season.

   -f, --force           Force to download even if the subtitles is already downloaded

+  -p, --proxy [PROXY]   Set proxy to bypass geo restrictions.
+Better to use US proxy.
+                        Make sure to run "pip install -r requirements.txt" to update dependencies if you upgraded from older version (which doesn't support -p --proxy).

+                        If -p is present but no value follows, it will use this default proxy:
+                            GeoBypassCommunity-US:UseWithRespect@us.community-proxy.meganeko.dev:5445
+                        List of free proxies: https://free-proxy-list.net/en/us-proxy.html

+                        Examples:
+                            -p USER:PASS@HOST:PORT
+                            -p USER:PASS@HOST
+                            -p HOST:PORT
+                            -p HOST
+                            -p

+  -d, --debug           Enable debug mode
 ```

 For example: